t-richards/setup-ducible/README.md

 ## License

-This software is available as open source under the terms of the [MIT License][license]
+This software is available as open source under the terms of the [MIT License][license].

 [license]: ./LICENSE